 All the RJDSEs, DEOs and POs of SSA in the State are hereby informed that vide ref.
 2 cited the academic calendar vide ref.
-1 cited have been communicated to all the DEOs in the State with instructions to communicate the same to the HMs of Primary, Upper Primary and High Schools under both Government and Private Managements
+1 cited have been communicated to all the DEOs in the State with instructions to communicate the same to the HMs of Primary, Upper Primary, and High Schools under both Government and Private Management

 Academic calendar implementation guidelines:

-Following are the further instructions for the effective implementation of academic calendar
+Following are the further instructions for the effective implementation of the academic calendar

-09.00 AM to 04.00 PM with lunch break from 12.10 PM to 01.10 PM with eight (8) periods.
+A. Primary Schools: 7 hours per day including lunch break and short term intervals from 09.00 AM to 04.00 PM with a lunch break from 12.10 PM to 01.10 PM with eight (8) periods.
 The first period will be 45 minutes and the rest of the periods are 40 minutes duration.
-10 minutes each for short term interval during morning and afternoon session.
+10 minutes each for short term interval during the morning and afternoon sessions.

-09.00 AM to 04.15 PM with lunch break from 12.10 PM to 12.55 PM with eight (8) periods.
-All the periods are 40 minutes duration except first period.
-The 3th period is for co-curricular activities for a time period of 70 minutes that is 35+35 minutes for co-curricular activities/ subject transaction.
-10 minutes each for short term interval during morning and afternoon session.
+B. Upper Primary Schools: 7 hours and 15 minutes per day including lunch break and short term intervals.09.00 AM to 04.15 PM with a lunch break from 12.10 PM to 12.55 PM with eight (8) periods.
+All the periods are 40 minutes duration except for the first period.
+The 3rd period is for co-curricular activities for a time period of 70 minutes that is 35+35 minutes for co-curricular activities/ subject transactions.
+10 minutes each for short term interval during the morning and afternoon sessions.